freedomofpress/securedrop-docs/docs/admin/deployment/tor_pow.rst

 ===================================================

-The SecureDrop *Source Interface* is served as an *Onion Service* with an ``.onion`` URL, requiring Tor Browser to access it over the Tor network.
+The SecureDrop *Source Interface* is served as an *Onion Service* with an onion address, requiring Tor Browser to access it over the Tor network.
 Tor is sometimes targeted for denial-of-service (DoS) attacks that can `slow down the Tor network as a whole <https://blog.torproject.org/tor-network-ddos-attack/>`_ as well as burden individual *Onion Services*, including SecureDrops.